Quantitative Halmos-Savage theorems and robust large financial markets: Introduction

 \subsection{Structure of the paper}

 In Section \ref{secHS}, we provide the robust versions of the Halmos-Savage Theorem and an overview of the idea of the proofs, while Section~\ref{ProofHS} contains the detailed proofs.
 In Section~\ref{sec:RLFM} we develop the fundamental theorems for robust large financial markets, Theorems \ref{lfmftap} and \ref{lfmftap2}.
+In Section~\ref{App_robust_bin} we study sequences of robust one-period binomial models and their asymptotic arbitrage opportunities.